DrunkenPangolin/net_worth_tracker/documentation.md

 Plan
 Net Worth
-- Basic net worth tracker involving a pandas dataframe of different accounts
+- Basic net worth tracker involving a pandas dataframe of different accounts (need to find out how to save dataframes to file https://stackoverflow.com/questions/17098654/how-to-reversibly-store-and-load-a-pandas-dataframe-to-from-disk)
 - Require asset type and currency to be specified on each account
 - Date should be independent variable and can track as often or as little as required
 - Portfolio overview and total asset allocation viewed as percentage and absolute values in various currencies